 - Relax.
 Deep breathing from your diaphragm can help you relax.
 Focus on inhaling and exhaling slowly and deeply for at least 10 minutes every day.
 It may help to relax your muscles, one group at a time.
 When you're done, sit quietly for a minute or two.

 Keep a migraine diary

 A diary may help you determine what triggers your migraines.
-Note when your migraines start, what you were doing at the time, how long they last and what, if anything, provides relief.
+Note when your migraines started, what you were doing at the time, how long they lasted and what, if anything, provided relief.

 Until recently, avoiding migraine triggers was considered the best advice.
 But new research suggests this may actually increase sensitivity to potential triggers.

-A more useful approach may be to gradually expose yourself to triggers, and learn to cope with these headache triggers by using behavioral management techniques, such as identifying and challenging negative thoughts, relaxation training and stress reduction.
+A more useful approach may be to gradually expose yourself to triggers, and learn to cope with these headache triggers by using behavioral management techniques.
+These may include identifying and challenging negative thoughts, relaxation training, and stress reduction.
 More research is needed to understand if and how this approach is more effective in managing migraines.

 Strive for balance

 Living with migraines is a daily challenge.
 But making healthy lifestyle choices can help.
 Ask your friends and loved ones for support.